Michael-R-Dickinson/job-search-helper/technical-documentation/resume-tailoring-string-answers-migration.md

    - **Choice**: Create `QuestionAnswer` type with `answer: boolean` and `additional_info: string` fields
    - **Why**: Provides clear separation between the yes/no decision and additional context, making the data structure more explicit and easier to work with.

-2. **UI Flow for Experience Questions**: Show additional input after "Yes" is selected

-   - **Choice**: Two-step process: first select Yes/No, then optionally provide additional context with a confirm button
-   - **Why**: Matches user's specified UX requirements and maintains clear separation between boolean selection and optional context.

-3. **LLM Prompt Updates**: Modify prompt to handle both boolean and string responses
+2. **LLM Prompt Updates**: Modify prompt to handle both boolean and string responses
    - **Choice**: Update prompt template to display string responses as additional context after the yes/no answer
    - **Why**: Allows LLM to use the rich context while maintaining clear understanding of the yes/no decision.